 Let us assume that Flavia Domitilla had a child every 2 years beginning in 79 CE.
 That means 79, 81, 83, 85, 87, 89, 91.
-In 95, at the latest time for the play, the children were ages 4-16.
+In 95, at the latest date when Flavia could sponsor Mark’s play, the children were ages 4-16.

-Children’s roles in the play
+Children’s roles in Mark’s play

 Flavia Domitilla’s children as actors

-The play explicitly requires child actors.
-If Flavia’s children aren’t used, but were present at the play while other child actors played these roles and received the audience’s attention and applause, I think that would insult Flavia’s family.
-Her children—reacting as children, not as aristocrats—would be envious of the child actors onstage.
+Mark’s play explicitly requires child actors.
+If Flavia’s children aren’t used, but were present at the play while other child actors played these roles and received the audience’s attention and applause, I think that her children—reacting as children, not as aristocrats—would be envious of the child actors onstage.

 For this festival [the Juvenalia] members of the noblest families as well as all others were bound to give exhibitions of some sort….All devoted themselves to practising any talent that they possessed as best they could, and all the most distinguished people, men and women, girls and lads, old women and old men, attended schools designated for the purpose.Epitome of Cassius Dio 61.19.1–2

-How did child actors affect the play?
+How did child actors affect the dramatic hypnosis?